 Seedlings should be planted 7 feet (2.1 m) apart

 The cardamom plant produce capsules that contain seeds in its third year of life.
 After the flowers mature, they will dry out as capsules develop.

 - Cardamom can reach heights up to 10 feet (3 m) by its third year.

 Native to India and other parts of central Asia, cardamom is recognized for its small seed pods that can be green or dark brown to black, triangular in cross-section and spindle-shaped, with a thin, papery outer shell and small dark seeds.

 Individual cardamom plants can grow up to 15 feet (5 m) tall, and their characteristic blooms are white with reddish-purple markings.
-Leave are long, pinnate, and lance-shaped, while seeds are grown in seedpods along the stem.
+Leaves are long, pinnate, and lance-shaped, while seeds are grown in seedpods along the stem.
 Up to 20 seeds - the part that contains the highest concentration of the herb's nutritional value - can grow from each pod.

 Cardamom (Elettaria cardamomum) is one of 1,300 species that belong to the Zingiberaceae family, which is known for flowering perennial plants with tuberous roots and rhizomes.
 Other well-known members of this family, closely related to cardamom, are ginger (Zingiber officinale) and turmeric (Curcuma longa).